Pithikos/rest-framework-roles/README.md

     return False
 ```

-In this example, roles with cost 0 would be checked first, and lastly the *creator* role would be checked.
+This allows an infinite number of ordering your role checking which is helpful when you have checks that are aggressive on the database.

-> Note this is similar to Django REST's `check_permissions` and `check_object_permissions` but with much more room for refinement since you can have arbitrary number of costs.
+> The cost is a bit similar to Django REST Framework's two permissions checkers (1) `check_permissions` and (2) `check_object_permissions`.
+However this implementation is much more generic and scales better for complex scenarios.